 11 June 2015 Ebrahim ended his hunger strike after the authorities promised a partial improvement in his situation.
 He was moved to ward 12.

-11 December 2016 The Iranian Court of Appeal upheld Ebrahim’s five-year sentence and confirmed that after release he will be exiled to Sarbaz.
+11 December 2016 The Iranian Court of Appeal upheld Ebrahim’s five-year sentence and confirmed that after release he would be exiled to Sarbaz.

 16 July 2017 Ebrahim wrote a letter to the Prosecutor General of Tehran declaring a ten-day hunger strike, to begin the next day, in protest at the judicial authorities’ actions against Christians, notably the long prison sentences handed down in recent months.
 He also drew attention to the refusal to allow Christian prisoners access to Christian literature.
 In late July, the prison authorities transferred Ebrahim along with a group of about twenty other prisoners to another section of the prison under high security with very few facilities.
 They confiscated Ebrahim’s glasses and other personal items.